ravindulankesha/project-management-system/README.md

 DB_USERNAME=root
 DB_PASSWORD=

+4.Open a terminal in the project root directory and enter composer install

-4.open a terminal in the project root directory and enter php artisan key:generate
+5.Open a terminal in the project root directory and enter php artisan key:generate

-5.create a new mysql DB named customer_projects and enter php artisan migrate in terminal
+6.create a new mysql DB named customer_projects and enter php artisan migrate in terminal

-6.Finally Enter this in terminal php artisan serve
+7.Finally Enter this in terminal php artisan serve